 Nunavut’s capital of Iqaluit can easily be strolled on foot.
 Visit the igloo-shaped Anglican church and the Nunatta Sunakkutaangit Museum with its Inuit artefacts, as well as carvings and prints for purchase in the gift shop.
 The Unikkaarvik Visitor Centre features wildlife and cultural exhibits, while the Nunavut Legislative Assembly building displays temporary art shows alongside their permanent northern art collection including the Legislative Mace carved from a narwhal tusk.
-Check the Iqaluit Visitors Guide for local events and places to stay, eat and shop.
+Check the Iqaluit Visitors Guide for local events and places to stay, eat and shop (www.nunavutnews.com

 THE GREAT OUTDOORS

 More adventurous travellers can canoe the Soper River in Katannilik Territorial Park on Southern Baffin Island or the Thelon River on the Barren Lands.
-Rock climb granite peaks in Auyuittuq National Park, BASE jump from cliffs in Clyde River, or paddle Alexandra Fjord and hike in Quttinirpaaq National Park on Ellesmere Island (www.blackfeather.com).
+Rock climb granite peaks in Auyuittuq National Park, backcountry ski amid Clyde River’s sheer rock walls, or paddle Alexandra Fjord and hike in Quttinirpaaq National Park on Ellesmere Island (www.blackfeather.com

 HERITAGE AND CULTURE

-Carving is common throughout Nunavut, but Cape Dorset is the epicentre of iconic Inuit sculptures that have been gifted to presidents, popes and royalty (www.dorsetfinearts.com).
-Their printmaking is also acclaimed, as is that of Pangnirtung (www.uqqurmiut.ca).
+Carving is common throughout Nunavut, but Cape Dorset is the epicentre of iconic Inuit sculptures that have been gifted to presidents, popes and royalty (www.dorsetfinearts.com

 MUST SEE, MUST DO